pdaether/LAMP-CentOS-with-Vagrant/README.md

 * PHP
 * phpMyAdmin
 * ImageMagick
+* PHP Imagick

-**Attention:** This is just a quick vagrant based VM for local development and testing.
+**Attention:** This is just a quick vagrant based VM for some of my local development and testing.
 Don't use this VM in a production environment.